Patrisse Cullors: Early life and education

-Monte was arrested in 1999 after robbing his mother's car.
-Later he was diagnosed with schizoaffective disorder and bipolar disorder.
-In a fight with prison officers, he was allegedly choked, beaten up brutally, and was forced to drink toilet water.
-Patrisse has cited this as one of the reasons for her activism.
 Cullors became an activist early in life, joining the Bus Riders Union (BRU) under the leadership of Eric Mann as a teenager during which time she attended a year-long organizing program led by the Labor Community Strategy Center (which organized the BRU).
 She learned about revolutionaries, critical theory and social movements from around the world, while practicing activism.
 Cullors also enrolled at Grover Cleveland High School (now Cleveland Humanities Magnet) in Reseda and was admitted into its social justice magnet program.
 She went onto acquire a degree in religion and philosophy at UCLA, as well as a MFA from the Roski School of Art and Design at the University of Southern California.

-Cullors recalls being forced from her home at sixteen when she revealed her queer identity to her parents.
+Cullors recalled being forced from her home at sixteen when she revealed her queer identity to her parents.
 Raised as a Jehovah's Witness, but due to her mother's teenage pregnancy, Cullors' immediate family was shunned by both the church and their extended family members; she remained committed to the faith for years, even in exile, but later grew disillusioned with the church.
 She developed an interest in the Nigerian religious tradition of Ifá, incorporating its rituals into political protest events.
 She told an interviewer in 2015 that "seeking spirituality had a lot to do with trying to seek understanding about my conditions—how these conditions shape me in my everyday life and how I understand them as part of a larger fight, a fight for my life."

 Career

-Cullors teaches at Otis College of Art and Design in the Public Practice Program.
-She also teaches in the Master's Arts in Social Justice and Community Organizing at Prescott College.
+Cullors has taught at Otis College of Art and Design in the Public Practice Program.
+She has also taught in the Master's Arts in Social Justice and Community Organizing at Prescott College.